MirisWisdom/HCE/spv3/legacy/launcher/lib/SPV3.Settings/lib/SPV3.Shaders/doc/global-variable.md

 ## Introduction

 This document serves as the specification for the global variable that SPV3.2 will use to deduce shader configurations.
-Additionally, it also outlines the official values for the various shader configuration states, which means the option an end-user has chosen for a particular post-processing effect.
+Additionally, it also outlines the official values for the various shader configuration states.

 ## Glossary

-- **Global Variable**: An int variable defined in `initc.txt` and loaded by OpenSauce for HCE/SPV3 to access its value.
+- **Global Variable**: A variable defined in `initc.txt` and loaded by OpenSauce for HCE/SPV3 to access its value.
   In this context, the global variable's value stores the user's configuration for each post-processing effect.
 - **Shader State**: The respective option chosen for a particular shader.
 For example, MXAO on low settings is a shader state.
 In this specification, each state is represented by a number that is a power of two to combine shader states.